Ilhem Allagui, Ph.D

 (Routledge 2019)

 The book sheds light on the evolving advertising industry in relation to its contextual environment.
-The book explores the ways communication technologies, social media and mobile have shaped marketing communication solutions created for local and global brands.
+The book explores how communication technologies, social media, and mobile have shaped marketing communication solutions created for local and global brands.

 1.